Hills, rhododendrons and tea estates in God's Own Country, Kerala

 Meesapulimala Peak trek is a trek through lush green valleys, hundreds of blooming Rhododendrons, charming tea estates, gurgling brooks - peace is easy to find in the idyllic surroundings of Meesapulimala.
 Located at a significant altitude of 8,661 feet in the Idukki district of Kerala, Meesapulimala is a trek through eight hills, passing through the shared border of Tamil Nadu and Kerala.

-This 8 km trek from Rhodovalley takes you through high altitude grasslands, rainforests and wildlife.
-The Meesapulima Peak is called so because it apparently resembles a tiger’s face, although you’re not likely to spot any tiger here.
-“Meesa,” means moustache, “puli,” means tiger and “mala,” means hill.
-Hence, it is from this that the peak gets its name from and this is why it is called so.
+This 8 km trek from Rhodovalley takes you through high-altitude grasslands, rainforests and wildlife.
+The Meesapulima Peak is called so because it apparently resembles a tiger's face, although you're not likely to spot any tiger here.
+"Meesa" means mustache, "puli" means tiger and "mala" means hill.
+Hence, it is from this that the peak gets its name and this is why it is called so.

-This is just a day’s trek and hence trekkers of any age can go for this trek.
-There are plenty scenic spot in this trek that trekkers can enjoy and capture.
-It is a easy to moderate trek and therefore can be completed without any hindrances.
+This is just a day's trek and hence trekkers of any age can go for this trek.
+There are plenty of scenic spots on this trek that trekkers can enjoy and capture.
+It is an easy to moderate trek and therefore can be completed without any hindrances.

 - Trek duration: 6-8 hours

 The trail starts from a Jeep track that goes to the base of the hill.
 After around 10 minutes, the trail swerves left.
 It becomes steeper, taking you towards the peak of the first hill.
 The climb here takes a good 30 minutes.
 This trail also boasts of Neelakurinji flowers that bloom once in 12 years.
 From atop this hill, you can see the Meesapulimala peak to the left.
 You can also catch a glimpse of Munnar and Suryanelli town.